I can remember as clearly as if it was yesterday, sitting in the dining room of our family home, staring at the plaque on the wall.

 I hope you will be encouraged to take time to think about what can be achieved in your chronic illness life.

 I hope you will feel a sense of joy and purpose stirring, as you remember you are more than your pain and your diagnosis.
+You are more than your disease.
 You have a life to live and it’s precious.
+It’s not something to keep on permanent hold.

 Hope begets hope.